SEND Policy 2024.docx

 Young people are not regarded as having learning difficulties solely because their language, or form of language, is different from that in which they are taught.

-Roselyn House School and The RHISE Service will have due regard for the Special Needs Code of Practice when carrying out our duties towards all our students and ensure that parents/ carers are notified of the specific SEND provision being made for their child.
+Roselyn House School will have due regard for the Special Needs Code of Practice when carrying out our duties towards all our students and ensure that parents/ carers are notified of the specific SEND provision being made for their child.

 Special Education and Training Provision means: